emberjs/rfcs/text/0730-semver-for-ts.md

 ##### Functions

-For functions which return or accept user-constructable types, the rules specified for [Non-breaking Changes: Interfaces, Type Aliases, and Classes](#interfaces-type-aliases-and-classes-1) hold.
+For functions which return or accept user-constructible types, the rules specified for [Non-breaking Changes: Interfaces, Type Aliases, and Classes](#interfaces-type-aliases-and-classes-1) hold.
 Otherwise, a change to a function declaration is *not* breaking when:

 -   a function (including a class method or constructor) *accepts a less specific ("wider") type*, for example if it previously accepted only a `boolean` but now accepts `boolean | undefined`—since all existing user code will continue working and type-checking ([playground][wider-argument])